Can Birds Drink Milk?

 • Reduced appetite – Milk may fill birds up without providing complete nutrition, reducing their appetite for more suitable foods.

-Overall, the risks seem to outweigh potential benefits for most birds.
+Overall, the risks seem to outweigh the potential benefits for most birds.

 Best Practices for Offering Milk